-- 1. Should one venturi-jet blast valve not fire for an extended period of time, a row of filter bags could become masked with dust (see "E" venturi-jet blast valve fails to fire). - 2.
+- 1. Should one venturi-jet blast valve not fire for an extended period of time, the filter cartridge could become masked with dust (see "D" venturi-jet blast valve fails to fire). - 2.
+If filter has 2 blast valves, ensure both blast valves are firing. - 3.
+Check to ensure filter lateral is correctly installed and aligned with cartridges. - 4.
 After a long period of time, the dust may buildup to the point that the filter media needs to be removed for cleaning.
-(This condition may be corrected by running the cleaning cycle without the dusty air flowing through the filter media section.) - 3.
+(This condition may be corrected by running the cleaning cycle without the dusty air flowing through the filter media section.) - 5.
 If the air volume has been increased to the filter, the air-to-cloth ratio may exceed the recommended ratio.